beansprout/comic-inventory-app/Notes.md

 * added to user schema, added types
 * added module require_optional

-### 06.15.17 worked on debugging schemas/controllers
+### 06.15.17 worked on debugging schemas/controllers, creating routes
 * Finally got schemas/ models to not break my server.
+* Added GET and POST routes for database
+* started building folder structure for react redux app
+* installed dependencies for react redux wiring up
+* installed plugin mongoose-string-query for writing search routes more easily

 * Here's how I found the problem with my schemas/controllers
 - had an issue where the server kept crashing